Disclaimer: Lucas owns all. He's a very rich man.

-When the doors slid open, a dozen were awaiting him.
-His blue blade flashed on and decapitated half of them in one swift motion.
-And before they could fall, Obi-Wan leaned in and shouldered the broken droids backward, knocking down the others.
+The doors slid open—revealing a dozen.
+He decapitated half in one swift motion.
+Before they could fall, he shoved the dead droids backward, knocking down the others.
 Then he carved them apart like a machete clears brush.

-She wore a look of amazement as she carefully stepped over and between the fall droids.
+She stepped carefully over the fallen droids.
 "How did you do that?"